Lramseyer/vaporview/CONTRIBUTE.md

 ## Parsing a VCD file

 When parsing a VCD file, the data is stored in a `WaveformTop` class (which stores the metadata and a `SignalWaveform` hash table,) and in a `NetlistTreeDataProvider` class, which maintains netlist topology.
-This is really important, because we need to know the netlist topology for the `TreeView`, but multiple `TreeItem` elements can reference the same `SignalWaveform` data.
+This might seem weird at first, but we really only need to know the netlist topology for the `TreeView`.
+But since multiple `TreeItem` elements can reference the same `SignalWaveform` data, they are stored as separate structures.

 We have to store a copy of each treeview for each document that's open so that if a user wants to open up multiple documents, we can repopulate the treeview according to its respective document.
-This is also important for future proofing.
-If we want to be able to open up documents and not load all of the transition data, we still want to load the whole netlist.
+In the future, I plan to add support for larger files that can't necissarily be completely loaded into memory _whenever the vscode team decides to support fs.read()_.
+When this feature gets added, I will read the file in chunks, but I will stil need to load in the full netlist.
+But that doesn't consume a ton of memory, so it won't be a problem.
+THen this way, it can reference back to which signal data to load into memory when reading the file.

 To tie these structures together, we have a `netlistTable`.
 This is a hash table with a `netlistId` that we create using a low budget hashing algorithm on the full module path and name.
-This `netlistId` becomes a key to reference a pointer to the tree items, as well as a key to the `netlistElements` structure to get the transition data.
+This `netlistId` becomes a key to reference a pointer to the tree items, as well as `signalId` key to the `netlistElements` structure to get the transition data.
+Unfortunately, multiple `netlistId`'s can point to the same `signalId` so we need to have 2 sets of keys.
+I learned this the hard way, because I originally used just a `signalId`, and it caused some really weird and annoying bugs!

 Once the metadata and netlist are parsed, we start parsing the transition data.
 This is where things get a little weird.
 See, for ease of rendering, I made it such that everything is in chunks.
 This way, we don't actually have to render the entire waveform.
 Since the actual HTML components of a waveform consume a non-trivial amount of data, we can dynamically render as we scroll.
 This isn't a big deal for smaller waveforms, but it is for larger waveforms.
 Maybe it's premature optimization, I don't know.

 The signal data has some metadata elements such as the `signalWidth`.
 But all of the `transitionData` is stored as a flat array of transitions.
 Each transition is essentially a time and a value.
 The value is stored as a binary string (this could be improved, but remember that 4 state logic exists, and signals can be arbitrarily wide.)
-Now you might cringe at the idea of a flat array for this, but consider how javascript implements large arrays under the hood, before coming to me with your whizbang idea!
+Now you might cringe at the idea of a flat array for this, but before coming to me with your whizbang idea of how to re-implement this, first consider how javascript implements large arrays under the hood!
 To assist in all of this, we also have an array called `chunkStart`.
 This is a lookup table of the start index of each time chunk so that we can slice the array as necessary to get the initial state and transitions of a particular chunk.

 ## Document handlers